 There are so many things that I dislike about this kitchen.
 One of those things is the ceiling.
 However, since we wanted to put our money elsewhere, we simply replaced the damaged tiles and then repainted the whole ceiling.
 What we did focus our attention on was the entire wall, cabinet situation, sink and faucet, as well as the light fixture.

 11 Kitchen Updates To Add Wow Factor

 Because we wanted to add as much style as possible, we made some changes that would bring this kitchen closer to what is trending right now.
 That meant we needed some shiplap, subway tile, open shelving, and bright new paint.
 All of these things plus a couple of other updates would give this kitchen a rustic farmhouse feel.
+A true rustic DIY decor project!
 All of these ways to update a kitchen are pretty easy and affordable.

 1. Shiplap Over Old Wall

 The previous wall in the kitchen was a mixture of painted paneling and a panel of fake tile.
 We removed all of it.
 To add style and durability to the wall, we installed tongue and groove shiplap.